LennartAJansson/WeatherForecastsApi/Readme.md

 }
 ```
 ## Step 14 Create db migration
-Open up a Package manager console and in that console write following commands:
+Open up a 'Package manager console' and in that console write following commands:
 ```
 Add-Migration Initial
 Update-Database
 ```
 ## Step 15 Adding sample data
-In the project rootfolder add a file named seed.json, it should contain some sample data in the following shape (add as many you want):
+In the project rootfolder add a file named 'seed.json', it should contain some sample data in the following shape (add as many you want):
 ```
 [
   {